SatoshiumAI/satoshium-us/beacon/sources/README.md

 * Public records
 * News organizations
 * Open data repositories
+* Open-source repositories
+* Third-party systems

+External discovery does not make an external source a Suite institution or convert its information into a Suite-authoritative object.

 ---

 ## Source Attributes

-Sources may vary by:
+Source references may preserve attributes such as:

+* Source identity
+* Source institution or provider
+* Canonical identifier
 * Origin
 * Scope
 * Format
 * Accessibility
+* Publication or record date
+* Relevant status
+* Version
-* Reliability
+* Provenance
-* Timeliness
+* Discovery context
-* Relevance
+* Relationships

-Different sources may provide different perspectives on the same subject.
+Different sources may provide different perspectives or institutional functions concerning the same subject.

 ---

 ## Source Attribution

-Whenever possible, Beacon should preserve:
+Whenever practical, Beacon should preserve:

 * Source identity
 * Source origin
+* Source institution or provider
+* Canonical identifier, when available
-* Publication information
+* Publication or record information
 * Related references
+* Provenance
 * Discovery context
+* Relevant authority boundary

-Users should be able to determine where information originated.
+Users and systems should be able to determine where information originated and how to review it.

 ---

 ## Source Relationships

-Sources often connect to other sources.
+Sources and canonical objects may connect to other sources or objects.

 Examples may include:

 * Supporting sources
 * Contradicting sources
 * Historical sources
-* Related records
+* Related SREG records
+* Related Chronicle Entries
+* Related Certification Packages
+* Related Integrity References
+* Related Trust Statements
 * Derived publications

-Beacon may help surface those relationships.
+* Cross-institution references

+Beacon may surface these relationships while preserving the identifiers, provenance, and authority of the referenced information.

 ---